syncfusion-content/javascript-docs/js/PivotGrid/Olap-Field-List.md

 {% endhighlight %}

-The following table will explain the available service methods in pivot scchema designer.
+The following table will explain the available service methods in pivot schema designer.

 | Service Methods | Description |
 |---|---|